 Infant Mental Health (Ph.D. dual-title program)

-Applicants must meet the admissions standards of the Graduate School and the Department of Psychology and be offered admission to the psychology doctoral program in either clinical psychology or CDS area of psychology.
+Applicants must meet the admissions standards of the Graduate School and the Department of Psychology and be offered admission to the psychology doctoral program in either the clinical or developmental areas of psychology.
 Students may indicate on their application to the psychology program their desire to earn an infant mental health dual-title, or they can request this after an offer of admission has been made.
 Students already enrolled in the Ph.D. program in psychology during their first three years may also contact the infant mental health program director, Ann Stacks to enroll in the program.

 Students are required to take 12 credits of infant mental health coursework.
 All students must complete and earn at least a grade of B in the following courses: